NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

   - Dual 10 Gbps network (Intel X540/I350 NDC) - Internal (DMZ) Traffic
   - Dual 10 Gbps network (Intel X540) - External Traffic

 *Note: These servers were ordered at different times and as a result, differ in spec.
-Also, the two CloudFlare load balancers have more memory for a memcached install we no longer run today for CloudFlare's [Railgun](https://www.cloudflare.com/railgun/).*
+Also, the two CloudFlare load balancers have more memory for a memcached install (which we no longer run today) for CloudFlare’s [Railgun](https://www.cloudflare.com/railgun/).*

 <div class="pics-{{ page.slug }}">
 The service, redis, search, and load balancer boxes above are all 1U servers in a stack.
 Here's what that stack looks like in New York: